-At September 29, 2017, we had borrowings of \$483.9 million.
+At September 28, 2018, we had total borrowings of \$389.8 million (net of deferred loan costs).
 Borrowings under our credit facilities bear interest at floating interest rates.
 As a result, we are exposed to fluctuations in interest rates to the extent of our borrowings under the credit facilities.
-As part of our overall risk management program, we entered into several interest rate swaps designed as cash flow hedges, to hedge the floating LIBOR components of our interest rate which represented a notional value of \$292.5 million of our debt as of September 29, 2017.
-See Note 6, "Financial Derivatives and Hedging Activities" for further information on hedging activities.
+As part of our overall risk management program, we entered into several interest rate swaps designed as cash flow hedges, to hedge the floating LIBOR components of our interest rate which represented a notional value of \$277.5 million of our debt as of September 28, 2018.
+Excluding the amount of our borrowings that is subject to fixed interest rates under our interest rate swaps, and assuming the current level of borrowings remained the same, we estimate that our net earnings would change by approximately \$1.2 million annually for each one percentage point change in the average interest rate under our borrowings.